Tech-Multiverse/my_first_bot/README.md

 - In VS Code, with the Dev Container extention installed, click the blue button in the lower left and choose "reopen with container".

-- Once the container build finishes, open a terminal and source the bash file with `source /dev_ws/install/setup.bash`.
+- Once the container build finishes, open a terminal and initialize and update the submodule with `git submodule update --init --recursive`.

-- Navigate to dev_ws.

 - Launch the project and open the Gazebo simulator with `ros2 launch my_bot launch_sim.launch.py`